ElkeF/HARDRoC/doc/source/first_steps/usage.rst

   with their parameters.

-**Important**: All four files have to be given to the executable.
-Even if no ICD calculation is performed, some file has to be given to the programme.
+**Important**: The names of all four files have to be given to the executable.
+Even if no ICD calculation is performed, some combination of letters has to be given to the programme.
-This file is allowed to contain anything and won't be processed if not specified in the *control file*, but has to be present.
+If the calculation of e.g. ICD is not requested for in the *control file*, nothing will happen.